KEEPING YOU SAFE AT CONCERTS

 COVID SAFETY AT CSO CONCERTS

-The CSO is partnering with Aspen Medical, a leading healthcare provider, and working closely with concert venues to deliver COVID-safe concert experiences for musicians, staff and patrons.
-All concerts are delivered in line with ACT Government restrictions, including requirements related to audience capacity, contact tracing and cleaning protocols.
+The CSO is working closely with Aspen Medical, a leading healthcare provider, and with concert venues to deliver COVID-safe concert experiences for musicians, staff and patrons in line with ACT Government requirements.

 Give each other space